 “While a foreign pension plan usually provides favorable tax treatment within its national jurisdiction, the general rule is that it is not a qualified retirement plan (“QRP”) under the Internal Revenue Code for US income tax purposes.” - Forbes

-If you’re paying foreign income taxes meanwhile, the Foreign Tax Credit allows you to claim a $1 US tax credit for every dollar of tax that you’ve paid in a foreign country.
+If you pay foreign income taxes meanwhile, the Foreign Tax Credit allows you to claim a $1 US tax credit for every dollar of tax that you’ve paid in a foreign country.

 These two exemptions can be combined if necessary and if appropriate for your situation.

-Payments from qualified US pension plans such as IRAs and 401 (k) plans along with social security payments are exempt from US taxes, however if you choose to receive to have them paid to you directly abroad rather than into a US bank account, you may be liable to pay foreign income taxes on them, depending on the tax rules where you live as part of your planning before retiring abroad.
+Payments from qualified US pension plans such as IRAs and 401 (k) plans along with social security payments are exempt from US taxes, however if you choose to receive to have them paid to you directly abroad rather than into a US bank account, you may be liable to pay foreign income taxes on them, so it's worth considering the tax rules where you live as part of your planning before retiring abroad.

 Foreign pensions meanwhile are typically not taxable in the country where they are sourced, however they normally are considered taxable income in the US tax system.
 It may be worth claiming the Foreign Earned Income Exclusion or the Foreign Tax Credit to exempt them from US taxes.